Odyssey-Venture/Odyssey-Venture/README.md

 ### 4. Deploy Odyssey token.

 From the deploy tab, select `Odyssey - OdysseyProject_flat.sol` from the contract droplist and click deploy.
-Once again there will be two deploys happening and you will need to follow the same steps to save the iterable mapping library address so the source code can be verified later.
+Approve the transactions on metamask and after a few seconds you should see the new contract under `Deployed Contracts`.

 ### 5. Verify Odyssey token on bscscan.

-Repeat step 3 but this time verifying the Odyssey token.
+Repeat step 3 but this time verifying the Odyssey token using the same `OdysseyProject_flat.sol` source file.

 ### 6. Link Odyssey and OdysseyProject tokens.